myrmex-org/myrmex/manual/iam-plugin.md

 npm install @myrmex/iam --save-dev
 ```

-Then enable the plugin in the `myrmex.json` config file:
+Then enable the plugin in the `myrmex.json` file:

 ```json
 {